Poster: Ron Mader, Certifiers

 If the only result were that these operations typically go bankrupt or at best hover on the edge of insolvency it wouldn’t be so bad.
 But I personally know of four cases where operations considered to be models of eco-tourism have been responsible for multiple guest deaths as a result of gross negligence.

 It is not uncommon for the founders of these failed operations to finally figure out a viable business model.
 The money for them is not in operating ecotourism operations but in consulting to ecotourism operators.
 And now they actually have expertise — in how to win the coveted Five Golden Piojos Certification.
 So finally they have their priorities right and lined up with their goals, because their goal is not that their clients’ businesses succeed and prosper but rather that their clients win the coveted Five Golden Piojos Certification.
 Then they can truthfully claim that their clients are highly successful at earning the coveted Five Golden Piojos Certification.
 And the cycle goes on.

 When it comes to buying advice, caveat emptor.

-Author Michael Kaye is the president of Costa Rica Expeditions.
-This essay is adapted from a post made during the Ethical Marketing of Ecotourism Conference.
+Author Michael Kaye was the president of Costa Rica Expeditions.
+This essay is adapted from a post made during the 2003 Ethical Marketing of Ecotourism Conference.